-Howard Williams has nearly 40 years of experience representing privately held companies and their shareholders.
+Howard Williams has over 40 years of experience representing privately held companies and their shareholders.
 His diverse practice includes representation in connection with tax planning and litigation, general corporate work, employee benefits and executive compensation, and aviation matters.

 Howard has extensive experience representing businesses in tax disputes or controversies in district courts, the United States Tax Court, and before the Internal Revenue Service and North Carolina Department of Revenue.
 He also advises his clients on corporate tax planning and tax strategies.